 Advocacy

 Advocacy on behalf of others has always been at the very foundation of NCJW Atlanta Section’s work.
 Our members/advocates are deeply involved in many crucial social justice areas.
-They are striving for voter and ballot box protections, working tirelessly for reproductive health and justice, seeking fairness in redistricting and judicial appointments, engaged in public education, supporting maternal and children’s health, and promoting gun safety.
+They are striving for voter and ballot box protections, working tirelessly for reproductive health and justice, seeking fairness in redistricting and judicial appointments, engaged in public education, supporting maternal and children’s health, promoting gun safety and advocating for LGBTQ+ rights.
 As a 501(c)(3) public nonprofit organization, NCJW does not support or oppose candidates for public office or any political party.
 We engage in nonpartisan efforts to educate the community about issues that affect women, children, and families.

 Advocacy